-It is a drug that is prescribed to decrease the production of acid in the stomach.
+It is a prescribed drug to decrease the production of acid in the stomach.

-Ranisen is indicated to treat ulcers; gastroesophageal reflux disease (GERD), a condition in which the backward flow of acid from the stomach causes heartburn and damage to the food pipe (esophagus); and conditions in which the stomach produces too much acid, such as Zollinger-Ellison syndrome.
+Risen is indicated to treat ulcers; gastroesophageal reflux disease (GERD), a condition in which the backward flow of acid from the stomach causes heartburn and damage to the food pipe (esophagus); and situations in which the stomach produces too much acid, such as Zollinger-Ellison syndrome.

-Ranisen is also sometimes used to treat upper gastrointestinal bleeding and to prevent stress ulcers , stomach damage from the use of non-steroidal anti-inflammatory drugs (NSAIDs), and aspiration of stomach acid during anesthesia.
+Risen is also sometimes used to treat upper gastrointestinal bleeding and to prevent stress ulcers, stomach damage from the use of non-steroidal anti-inflammatory drugs (NSAIDs), and aspiration of stomach acid during anesthesia.

 Ranitidine is a histamine H2 receptor antagonist similar to cimetidine and famotidine.